-11. COI e nequilements (5 units)
+• ,

-EDRS 605 Qualitative Research I (3)
+RSCH 605 Qualitative Research I (3)

 OR

-EDRS 704 Educational Statistics II (3)
+RSCH 704 Educational Statistics II (3)

 RSCH 754 Quantitative Research Design (3)

 OR

 RSCH 755 Qualitative Research Design (3)

 EDFO 791 Contemporary Issues in Education (3)

-OR one related course approved by the Department nent
+OR one related course approved by the Departme ent

-- B. Research Methods Requirements (3 units) Research methods course as approved by the Department - C. Content Specialization Courses (27 units) - D. Behavior Analysis Courses.
+Research methods course or related course as approved by the Department

+C. Content Specialization Courses (27 units)

+D. Behavior Analysis Courses.
 Students must consult with the Department for the specific course requirements and the sequence of the courses.